Empirical Evaluation of the Heat-Diffusion Collection Protocol for Wireless Sensor Networks: The Heat Diffusion Collection Protocol : From Theory to Reality

-In this distributed protocol, each node calculates the weight for each of its outgoing links locally and chooses the neighbor with the maximum positive weight, if any, to forward the next packet.\ It is shown in \cite{moeller2010routing} that a last-in-first-out (LIFO) queue implementation of BCP is better than first-in-first-out (FIFO) in terms of delay performance.\ Also, floating or virtual queues are implemented to deal with the problem of limited buffer size.\
+In this distributed protocol, each node calculates the weight for each of its outgoing links locally and chooses the neighbor with the maximum positive weight, if any, to forward the next packet.\ It is shown in \cite{moeller2010routing} that a last-in-first-out (LIFO) queue implementation of BCP is better than first-in-first-out (FIFO) in terms of delay performance.\ Also, floating or virtual queues are implemented to deal with the problem of limited buffer size. }

-\section{The Heat Diffusion Collection Protocol}
+\subsection{The Heat Diffusion Collection Protocol:}

 The original HD algorithm is a centralized protocol where at each time slot the optimum non-interfering schedule must be computed.
-In our distributed implementation of the Heat Diffusion Collection Protocol (HDCP), every node decides the next hop locally, greedily based on the weight calculations.\ Moreover, the $\rho_{ij}(n)$ in Eqn~\eqref{eqn:hd_1} is replaced by $\overline{ETX_{ij}}(n)$ which is the estimated $ETX$ of the link $ij$ at time-slot $n$.\ Thus, the modified equations to calculate the link weights are as follows. {
+In our distributed implementation of the Heat Diffusion Collection Protocol (HDCP), every node decides the next hop locally and greedily based on the weight calculations. \emph{Moreover, following the logic of BCP the penalty/cost factor $\rho_{ij}(n)$ in \eqref{eqn:hd_1} is replaced by $\overline{ETX_{ij}}(n)$ which is the estimated $ETX$ of the link $ij$ at time-slot $n$.} Thus, the modified equations to calculate the link weights are as follows: